Nikola84ca/Console-Finances/README.md

 ![Gif animation of how to use the page to view the Financial Analysis](/Images/financial-analysis-usage-animation.gif)

 ## Installation
 First, make sure that Git and Git Bash are installed on your system.
 To download this project on your machine click [HERE](https://github.com/Nikola84ca/Console-Finances) to go to the repository on GitHub.
-Click on the green CODE botton, and copy the link of the repository.
+Click on the green CODE button, and copy the link of the repository.
 In your machine, open gitBash and create a new folder where you will clone the project using the command below:

 ```bash
 Git mkdir your-project-folder